ppy/osu-wiki/news/2025/2025-08-23-osumania-4k-world-cup-2025-qualifiers-recap.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-nat" href="https://osu.ppy.sh/users/7080063">RandomeLoL</a></p>

-As a mapper, what do you find the most interesting about mapping for a specific tournament, let alone one as prestigious as MWC?
+As a mapper, what do you find the most interesting about mapping for a specific tournament, let alone *world cups*?
 How was your experience mapping for Qualifiers this year, and how much different was it from bracket stages?
-As a recent addition yourself, do you have any suggestions for any user whose long term goal is to join the mapping team?
+As a recent addition yourself, do you have any suggestions for anyone whose long-term goal is to join the mapping team?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/17527968" style="background-image: url('/wiki/shared/avatars/V1do-.jpg')"></a>